wangonya/wangonya.com/content/blog/stretch-smart-goals.md

 achievable.
 These are the kind of goals you may think about when asked to \"dream big\".
 The point is to have one major goal that is not immediately achievable, then use the SMART strategy to form sub-goals that move you closer to achieving the main goal.
-Here\'s an example from the book:
+Here's an example from the book:

 - Stretch goal: run a marathon